When Priorities Make an Unexpected Shift in Your Life

 Maybe I was hoping that somehow this could be a short-term gig.
 Fortunately, by the time I got there, she had been in this new assisted living facility for about six weeks, long enough to get into the routine, meet some new people who genuinely liked her, and most importantly, realize on her own that she needed more structure and help than she would have back at her old place.

-We started going over to the condo to get some clothing and makeup, picking up little things she wanted to make things more comfortable and familiar.
+We started going over to the condo together to get some clothing and makeup, picking up little things she wanted to make things more comfortable and familiar.
 I brought over her coffee maker, microwave, and toaster oven, and a few small things to stock her full kitchen.
-She helped me select the pieces of furniture she wanted, and I managed to isolate them and empty them out, and text photos and label each piece with instructions for the movers before I had to return home.
+She helped me select the pieces of furniture she wanted, and I managed to isolate them and empty them out, and text photos and label each piece with instructions for the movers before I had to return home to Albuquerque.
 Maybe I went overboard, but the movers couldn’t make it until a few days after I left and the last thing I wanted was to have to hire that service more than once.

 The shift was much faster than I would have imagined.
 Once we started moving things to the new place, my mom had pretty much accepted the new place as home, or at least where she needed to be from here on in.
 Before the week was out, she suggested putting the condo on the market—a conversation I did not expect to have for months.